 There are four essential facts I want you to recognize.

-Number 3: Forget what you have been told.
+Forget what you have been told.
 You have been negatively informed by the disease model of mental health, and influenced by mental health stigma.
 The disease model focuses on diagnosis, deficit, and denigration.
 Through its diagnostic process, you cease to be an individual and become your disorder.
 The Wellness Model emphasizes your character strengths and virtues that generate the motivation, persistence, and perseverance to recover.

-You are not ‘mental.’
-Not only is the description inaccurate, it promotes hostile perceptions of incompetence, unworthiness, and undesirability.
+3. You are not ‘mental.’
+Not only is the description inaccurate, but it promotes hostile perceptions of incompetence, unworthiness, and undesirability.
 It is the dominant source of stigma, shame, and self-loathing.
 It feeds the pervasive public stereotype of the dangerous and unpredictable, deranged person who should be isolated in an institution.

 They once thought mental illness was demonic possession.
 They blamed it on the moon, sorcery, witchcraft, and bodily fluids.
 In the early 20th century, it was your cellular structure.
 The biological approach says it is in your brain; the pharmacological approach pushes drugs to balance your chemistry and hormones.
-The fact is that simultaneous mutual interaction of your human system components is required for sustainability of life and your disorder.
+The fact is that simultaneous mutual interaction of your human system components is required for the sustainability of life and your disorder.

-Your dysfunction is not ‘mental,’ biologic, hygienic, neurochemical, or psychogenic, but all of these things facilitated by all your human system components – your mind, body, spirit, and emotions working in concert.
+Your dysfunction is not ‘mental,’ biologic, hygienic, neurochemical, or psychogenic, but all of these things, facilitated by all your human system components – your mind, body, spirit, and emotions working in concert.
 Realistically, we cannot eliminate the word ‘mental’ from the culture.
 The disease model’s guide for 70 years is called the Diagnostic and Statistical Manual of Mental Disorders.
 So, we have to change the common perception of the word.
 The Wellness Model’s primary objective is the reformation of language, power structure, and perspective throughout the mental healthcare community and beyond.

-And finally, number 4: You deserve better ― from the ‘mental’ healthcare industry, your doctor, family, peers, media, and community.
+4. You deserve better ― from the ‘mental’ healthcare industry, your doctor, family, peers, media, and community.
 ‘Mental’ illness is a stigma, formed by ignorance, prejudice, and discrimination.
 It is supported by public opinion, family rejection, a misinformed community, media misrepresentation, and the disease model of mental health.
 No wonder so many avoid treatment, reject diagnosis, or refuse to disclose their condition.

-37% of family members hide their relationship with their child or sibling in order to avoid bringing shame to the family.
+Roughly 37% of family members hide their relationship with their child or sibling in order to avoid bringing shame to the family.
 Many disordered are family undesirable, a devaluation more life-limiting, and disabling than the illness itself.

 The media stereotypes you as a hysterical, unpredictable, and dangerous schizophrenic.
 Half of news stories on ‘mental’ illness allude to violence.
 You are either a homicidal maniac, an emotionally challenged childlike prodigy, or a rebellious, hair-brained, free spirit.